Offer ends in: 2h 7m 27s

 • Wellness Complete Health Large Breed

 The Rhodesian Ridgeback Labrador mix will have a tasty and healthy meal with the large dog breed recipe of Wellness Complete.
 Each meal consists of a whole plate of nutritious proteins like salmon meal, deboned whitefish, and deboned chicken.
-This brand also contains four different probiotics, fruits, and vegetables to compliment the protein-rich ingredients.
+This brand also contains four different probiotics, fruits, and vegetables to complement the protein-rich ingredients.

 • EUKANUBA Adult Dry Dog Food